crabvk/perception-guardian/README.md

 ## Configuration

-Copy [config.example.yaml](config.example.yaml) to *config.yaml*, see comments for config settings descriptions.
+This bot loads environment variables from a *.env* file.
-There're no defaults, all config settings are mandatory.
+Copy [.example.env](.example.env) to *.env*, read comments and edit file accordingly.

 ## Bot settings